-ccc.govt.nz/elections
+votelocal.co.nz

+Disclaimer:

-Disclaimer: Every effort has been made to ensure that the information contained in this booklet is accurate and consistent with the Local Electoral Act 2001 and its amendments and regulations.
+Every effort has been made to ensure that the information contained in this booklet is accurate and consistent with the Local Electoral Act 2001 and its amendments and regulations.
 Christchurch City Council takes no responsibility for any errors or omissions.
-It is recommended that candidates obtain a full copy of the Act, which can be viewed online at www.legislation.govt.nz or purchased from retail outlets that sell New Zealand legislation.